A Proposed New Name

 3) Mathematics - Gives an account for the type of general topic heading category it should be listed within.

-Using an analogy as an example from physics the 'Special Theory of Relativity' is made up of hundreds of different mathematical equations and parts and is usually known by its special heading naming convention to best describe all of it's associated components and parts.
+Using an analogy as an example from physics the 'Special Theory of Relativity' is made up of hundreds of different mathematical equations and parts and is usually known by its special heading naming convention that best describes all of it's associated components and parts.

-Similarly, Lotto Probability Draw Pattern Mathematics (DPM) is made up of hundreds of different types of parts from within the field of mathematics, but the sum of all of those parts has remained a nickname for 'Decades'
+Similarly, Lotto Probability Draw Pattern Mathematics (DPM) is made up of many different types of parts from within the field of mathematics, but the sum of all of those parts has remained a nickname for 'Decades'

-Quotes supporting a Lotto Probability Draw Pattern Mathematics naming convention:
+Learn More about Lotto Probability Draw Pattern Mathematics